 What does the study involve?

-This study will take place at two medical centers in Lima, Peru and Mexico City, Mexico, and involve around 40 female participants who are suitable candidates for in vitro fertilization (IVF).
+This study will take place at two medical centers in Lima, Peru and Mexico City, Mexico, for the first phase and a single center in Lima, Peru for the second phase and involve around 40 female participants who are suitable candidates for in vitro fertilization (IVF).

 Once the participants provide written consent during the initial Screening Visit, they will undergo specific assessments as part of the study.
 The results of these assessments and screening tests will be carefully reviewed to determine whether the participants meet the criteria for study inclusion or exclusion.
 This assessment will be done before beginning the controlled ovarian stimulation (COS) process.

-During the study, the participants will receive a minimal amount of gonadotropin stimulation, typically involving 3 to 5 days of 100 mg clomid plus 2-3 injections of recombinant follicle stimulating hormone (rFSH), and a mild human chorionic gonadotropin (hCG) trigger.
+During the study, the participants will receive a minimal amount of gonadotropin stimulation, typically involving 5 days of 100 mg clomid plus 1-3 injections of recombinant follicle stimulating hormone (rFSH), and a mild human chorionic gonadotropin (hCG) trigger.
 Oocytes (egg cells) will be collected from follicles that are less than 12mm in size using standard techniques for oocyte retrieval.

 All cumulus oocyte complexes (COCs), which are a combination of egg cells and surrounding cells, will be placed in a special environment known as the "Fertilo condition" for 30 hours.
-For a limited cohort, the same condition will be utilized except for the absence of Fertilo cells to serve as a comparator control.
+For a limited cohort in the second phase of the study, the same condition will be utilized except for the absence of Fertilo cells to serve as a comparator control.
 After this, the patient-derived cumulus cells will be removed from the complexes until all oocytes are without these cells.
 The maturity of the oocytes will be determined through visual examination.

 Following this, in vitro fertilization (IVF) will be carried out according to the standard medical practice.
 This involves intracytoplasmic sperm injection (ICSI) for mature oocytes and in vitro culture of embryos until they reach the blastocyst stage, which can take up to seven days.
 Genetic testing for chromosomal abnormalities (aneuploidy) will also be performed.
 The highest-quality, chromosomally normal embryo will be stored and later thawed for frozen embryo transfer (FET), in which a single embryo is transferred to the uterus after standard uterine preparation.
 If the first embryo transfer does not result in a live birth, additional embryos may be thawed and used for further attempts.